unclebob/skillBoard/README.md

      * Traffic in green (`config/on-ground-color`) are on the ground.

 Screens can be manually changed by hitting the space bar.

+## To run the Skill Board
+    cd ~/skillBoard
+    clojure -M:run

+Be patient.

+### To exit the program
+Hit the escape key.

 ## To Update to a new version.
     git reset --hard
     git pull